Whether your precious Mac is a MacBook Pro. Or a MacBook Air. Or an iMac.

-Then got to Finder Preferences.
+Then go to Finder Preferences.
 And make sure the box ‘External Disks’ is checked.
-This will show your SanDisk on your desktop.
+This will show your SanDisk external storage on your desktop.

 SanDisk Extreme Portable SSD Mac Setup

-You start by formatting your SanDisk Extreme Portable SSD first.
+You start by formatting your SanDisk Extreme external SSD with Disk Utility first.

-Unless you’re only sometimes use your SanDisk on your Mac.
+Unless you only sometimes use your SanDisk on your Mac.
 But mainly use on a Windows PC.
 If that’s you.
 You can skip this step.